benwiz/graphics/README.md

   - Sort out image rotation (maybe iPhone specific)
   - Handle timeouts correctly (right now, each step has a 3 min timeout)
 - Feature detect
-  - Consume config file for radius property
+  - Consume config file for number of points
 - Color
   - It appears to never return and always time out
   - Faster?
 Maybe by looking at fewer points.
 Will need to use logs to measure execution time.